Saddle cushion horse

 What saddle cushion keeps a horse coolest in hot weather?

-According to equine thermoregulation research, 100% wool cushions often provide the best natural temperature regulation in hot weather.
-Despite seeming counter-intuitive, wool’s unique fiber structure efficiently wicks moisture away from the horse’s skin, creating an evaporative cooling effect.
-Look for open-weave wool designs that maximize this property.
-Technical mesh pads with moisture-wicking capabilities also perform well in extreme heat.
+Research in equine thermoregulation has indicated that, generally, wool cushions provide the best natural temperature control in hot weather, often more than 100%.
+It might seem paradoxical to some, but the unique fiber structure of wool actually does wick moisture away from the horse’s skin, creating an evaporative cooling effect.
+Look for open-weave wool designs that maximizes this property.
+Technical mesh pads with moisture-wicking capabilities do equally well under such extreme heat conditions.

 Warnings and Precautions